 Black absorbs the light, while white reflects the light.
 If the inside of our eyeball were white, light entering the eyeball would be reflected over and over, and we would see the same object over and over.
-To prevent such from happening, color of the choroid covering the transparent retina is dark red.
-(Exactly, there is the pigmented layer of retina, but it is neglected to make it plain.)
+To prevent such from happening, color of the choroid covering the transparent retina is dark red, caused by the blood vessel.
+Exactly, there is the pigmented layer of retina, but it is neglected to make it plain.
 For the same reason, the inside of a camera is black.

 Elastic lens has a tendency to get thick, while the ciliary body flattens the lens (Fig. 4-43) by stretching it with suspensory ligament of lens.
 Ironically, the ciliary muscle inside the ciliary body performs an action opposite to the ciliary body.
 The ciliary muscle, a smooth muscle innervated by parasympathetic nerve of III, contracts to thicken the lens (Fig. 4-45).

 In a state of Peace, Parasympathetic nerve is activated, and thus the ciliary muscle contracts (Fig. 4-45).
 Then the lens becomes thick, and one can peacefully look at a close object like a comic book.

 Reversely, in a state of war, sympathetic nerve from the superior cervical ganglion is activated (Fig. 3-19).
 Then the lens is flattened, and one can cautiously observe enemies from far away.

 Even though the ciliary muscle is a smooth muscle, the muscle can be voluntarily controlled to some extent.

 The pupil is the narrowest portion of light path to the retina (Fig. 4-43).
 The size of the pupil can be adjusted by the surrounding iris which contains the sphincter pupillae and dilator pupillae (Fig. 4-44).